plone/training/reusable.rst

     In Zope2, a permission was just a string.

-    In ZTK, a permission is an object that gets registered as an Utility.
+    In ZTK, a permission is an object that gets registered as a Utility.

     We must support both, in some cases we have to reference the permission by their Zope2 version, in some by their ZTK Version.